TristanMeinke/codeReview3-PingPong/README.md

 ###Link:

-The above link will open the live site, hosted on GitHub Pages.
+The above link will open the live site, hosted on GitHub Pages: https://tristanmeinke.github.io/codeReview3-PingPong/